 Take this leather-handled offering from bastions of umbrella-making James Smith & Sons.
 Elegant and lightweight, the Italian calf leather crook adds another level of luxury.
 London Undercover’s 42-inch umbrella is a similarly sophisticated way to escape any rainfall, and Kingsman’s chestnut wood handle adds the brand’s signature distinguished touch to the classic black design.

 There’s nothing bolder than a rain check

 A plain black is all well and good, but if you check out checkered umbrellas, you’ll realise that there’s so much more to these accessories than their practicality.
 Go for a brolly with a subtle — but colourful — check pattern, and it’ll soon become your calling card on drizzly days.
-It’ll also be a godsend when you’re meeting someone after work and want to stand out from the cloudy crowd.
+It’ll also be a godsend when you’re meeting someone on a drizzly day and want to stand out from the cloudy crowd.

 Make a splash in the rain with a hidden pattern

-Of course, you could combine both of the above styles and go for the best of both worlds.
-An umbrella with a pattern hidden in the lining is not only conservative when stowed away in the office, but it also shows a stylish flash of personality to any fellow soaked, sopping commuters — not to mention the warm, colourful little oasis it’ll create for you when you’re safely sheltering from showers.
+Of course, you could combine the above styles and go for the best of both worlds.
+An umbrella with a pattern hidden in the lining is not only conservative when stowed away, but it also shows a stylish flash of personality to any fellow soaked, sopping commuters — not to mention the warm, colourful little oasis it’ll create for you when you’re safely sheltering from showers.

-If you liked the Fulton brolly above, you’ll love this subtler application of Black Watch tartan from London Undercover.
-Or, if you want a more easily recognisable pattern, why not opt for Paul Smith’s crook umbrella, emblazoned with his signature stripe, or even the portable Trafalgar from Burberry — featuring the British brand’s iconic House check.
+If you liked the tartan offerings above, you’ll love this subtle application of a Black Watch tartan from London Undercover.
+Or, if you want a more easily recognisable pattern, why not opt for Paul Smith’s crook umbrella, emblazoned with his signature stripe, or even this hand-made offering from Richard James — featuring the Savile Row brand’s distinct faze design lining.